RISE-Maritime/keelson-connector-lidar-os/README.md

 ## How it works

-For now, this microservice jsut does the basics.
+1) Connects to an already configured Ouster lidar tested with OS2 and OS1

-Connects to an already configured Ouster sensor Listens on the continuous stream of LidarScanPackets
+2) Listens on the continuous stream of LidarScanPackets and IMU readsing

 ## Quick start